SI 2015 Innovation

 9:00 am

-Xavier L. Jaravel, London School of Economics
+Xavier L. Jaravel, London School of Economics and Political Science (LSE)

-Neviana Petkova, Department of the Treasury
+Neviana Petkova, U.S. Department of the Treasury

 Alexander M. Bell, Georgia State University